-People often stay in bad relationships because they fear that they can never find anyone else that will love them and be there for them.
+People stay in bad relationships, fearing they can never find anyone else that will love and support them.

 Remember that there was a time when your boyfriend was actually not in your life.

 I know, it’s hard for this to come across your mind at this difficult time, but you mustn’t forget that there was a world you used to live in that didn’t have your boyfriend in it.

 Well, you were fine then.

 You were as vivacious and unique as you were when you met him.

 In other words, you were your unique self and you had good relationships with friends, colleagues and family.

 You remain this person with or without your boyfriend.

 True, you are upset at first.